chrisdev/django-pandas/README.rst

     - storage:  Specify if the queryset uses the `wide` or `long` format for data.

-    -  pivot_column: Required once the you specify `long` format storage.
+    -  pivot_columns: Required once the you specify `long` format storage.
 This could either be a list or string identifying the field name or combination of field.
 If the pivot_column is a single column then the unique values in this column become